KarimRedaHassan/Allow-Other-Apps-to-Start-Your-Activity/README.md

 # Allow-Other-Apps-to-Start-Your-Activity
 This Tutorial will discuss how to allow other applications to start your application and how you could benefit from this behavior.
-This is a part of Android App Links Series.

 ### This Tutorial discusses the following:
 1. Why should I allow other Apps to open my App ?
 2. What is Intent & Intent-Filter ?
 3. Understand How Android System Deals with Implicit Intents
 4. Allow Other Apps To Open A Certain Activity in Your App
+5. Available Actions, Categories, Data Types

 ### This is a part of Android App Links Series.